BEEF LIVER BALLS

 There have been many theories about why dogs eat grass, but A group of Scientist from the School of Psychology at University of New England in Armidate NSW actually decided to test out a few of the theories of grass eating in "Canis familiaris."

-The study attempted to "describe the pattern of grass eating during the day and the relationship between grass eating and the ingestion of food."
+The study attempted to "describe the pattern of dog eating grass during the day and the relationship between grass eating and the ingestion of food."
 As this is most likely a dog behavioural issue, the controlled experiment relied on studying twelve dogs over a length of time.
 Essentially they were offered a meal of kikuyu and couch grass three times daily for 6 days.

 While it is anecdotally known that many dogs eat grass to purge themselves of something that is causing them indigestion problems, this study found no specific instance of dogs eating grass to be sick.